ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "They either work independently or with each other, and they also do something for the town."
       },
       "s_7GpbSRrXP": {
-        "meaning": "If you ever want to finally figure out whether you're boring or not, you should go to Seyðisfjörður (in the east of Iceland) and stay there for a little while."
+        "meaning": "If you ever want to find out whether you're boring, you should go to Seyðisfjörður in eastern Iceland and stay there for a while."
       },
       "s_7j7LJEuXyf_": {
         "meaning": "It is important that you have a passion for learning and exploring,"